bcoltman/metacooc/README.md

 # metacooc

-using detection of microbes in metagenome data to identify organisms that preferentially co-occur early development
+using detection of microbes in metagenome data to identify organisms that preferentially co-occur.
+early development